statesman/Custom-Viewer-for-DocumentCloud/README.md

 This is a fork of John Keefe's [Custom-Viewer-for-DocumentCloud](https://github.com/jkeefe/Custom-Viewer-for-DocumentCloud) for use with Austin American-Statesman documents.

+## Link builder

+[Go here](http://statesman.github.io/Custom-Viewer-for-DocumentCloud/) For an easy way to translate a DocumentCloud link to a Statesman link.

 ## How to use

 This assumes you've already uploaded your document to [DocumentCloud](https://www.documentcloud.org), filled out all the Document information (under Edit) and made the Access Level: Public Access.
 If you include a Published URL in the document information, it will link back to your story.